mudiarto/ucommentapp/doc/index.rst

 installed on that server:

 * Python 2.6 or better (it may work with Python 2.5, but it has not been tested)
-* Django 1.2.1, and its dependencies (earlier versions may work also)
+* Django 1.2.1, or better, and its dependencies (earlier versions may work also)
-* Sphinx 1.X, and its dependencies
+* Sphinx 1.1, or better, and its dependencies
 * Mercurial 1.6.2, or better (earlier versions may work also)

 Detailed installation instructions